tomatolog/manticore/docs/8_sphinxql_reference/create_plugin_syntax.rst

     CREATE PLUGIN plugin_name TYPE 'plugin_type' SONAME 'plugin_library'

-Added in 2.2.2-beta.
 Loads the given library (if it is not loaded yet) and loads the specified plugin from it.
-As of 2.2.2-beta, the known plugin types are:
+The known plugin types are:

 -  ranker